Mike Farmer (basketball): Coaching career

+During the 1965–66 season, Farmer served as an assistant coach and chief scout for the St. Louis Hawks.
 On April 28, 1966, Farmer was announced as head coach of the Baltimore Bullets.
+He was still permitted to advise the Hawks on the college draft, even after his April 1966 signing with the Bullets.
 His appointment was considered as a surprise.
 At the age of 30, Farmer was the youngest coach in the NBA during the 1966–67 season.
-On November 5, 1966, Jeanette was fired by the Bullets after he led the team to a 1–8 record.
+On November 5, 1966, Farmer was fired by the Bullets after he led the team to a 1–8 record and was replaced by general manager Buddy Jeannette.He was later a volunteer assistant basketball coach at the University of San Francisco in the 1980s, after returning to complete his education.